Skip to main content

 Miami-dade11

-Palm Beach bore the heaviest burden, accounting for 43% of all affected workers with 773 workers across 3 notices.
+Palm Beach was the epicenter of layoff activity, accounting for 43% of all affected workers with 773 workers across 3 notices.

 Top cities by layoff notices